pawelpiwosz/TheGame-Serverless/README.md

 This is the original message published on LinkedIn

 >We hear a lot about Serverless.
 It becomes more and more popular.
 There are some who even claims that everything is possible with Serverless :) So, I propose a game :) Every week (if there will be interest, of course) I will publish one requirement or I will reveal one of the elements of the puzzle.
-It will be a game or challenge for you, but also for me, to ensure the proper level of cool and fun of this game :)
+It will be a game or challenge for you, but also for me, to ensure the proper level of cool and fun of this game :smile:
 Let me explain the rules a little.
 We go to the quest to build serverless application.
-Your task (our task:) ) is to discuss the options, solutions, limitations and advantages.
+Your task (our task:smile:) is to discuss the options, solutions, limitations and advantages.
 I'd to limit our discussion to AWS only, however everyone is welcome - developers, devops, architects, etc with any experience!
 Important is, that I want to keep the game simple.
 What is revealed, is in scope.
 To give you a picture - if I didn't ask for black button, you are free to have any kind of button you want.
 If I didn't say that I want synchronous communication - the solution is up to you.
 My goal is to navigate you to hit the rocks.
 Think of me like about the Game Master (from RPG games).